aryarm/varCA/callers/README.md

 When writing the [config file](https://github.com/aryam7/breakCA/blob/master/configs/prepare.yaml) for the `prepare` pipeline, you must refer to callers by their identifier.

 ### Caller script inputs
-Each caller script is provided the following arguments respectively:
+Each caller script is provided the following arguments respectively (any of which can be ignored):
 - a sorted BAM file containing reads for a single sample
 - a sorted BED file containing ATAC-seq peaks for a single sample
 - a reference genome